 he philosophy that the learner is not fixed, but can be modified through the application of the principles of neuroplasticity, sets the Arrowsmith Program apart from the majority of other programs for students with learning difficulties.
 The Arrowsmith Program is capacity based in that its goal is to change the student’s capacity to learn, rather than compensatory which tries to work around the problem.
 Strengthening these weaker capacities, it is hypothesized, increases the overall functioning of these specific cognitive areas, allowing them to be used more effectively for learning.

 It is essential to first identify each student’s cognitive profile – his or her specific cognitive strengths and weaknesses.
-This is accomplished through a detailed assessment process and this determines which cognitive exercises each student needs to work on until the weak areas function properly.
+This is accomplished through a detailed assessment process and this determines which cognitive exercises each student needs to work on.

 The program currently addresses a broad range of cognitive areas from auditory and visual memory, to thinking, problem solving, and reasoning, to numeracy, comprehension, to non-verbal interpretation of situations, to the underlying functions related to literacy and writing, to navigating the physical world.